Batlez/Batlez-Tweaks/README.md

 # ⚠️ About
 The goal of Batlez is to improve frame rate, latency, connection, privacy, security, and overall performance.
-Batlez maximises and tweaks your PC for peak performance.
+Batlez maximizes and tweaks your PC for peak performance.
 You do not need to install any compiled software; simply run any simple script you want.
 It is free and open-source.

 # 🛑 Getting Started
-This application works on Windows 10 21H1.
-I have not tested it on lower versions, and I do not recommend using it on them because tweaking the Regedit may cause system damage.
-Even though all of my Regedit tweaks are safe, I don't want any chance of causing harm to your system, so don't come crying to me if you have problems with Windows Vista after using it.
-I'm also not sure if this will work on Windows 11, so use caution!
+This application is compatible with Windows 10 21H1.
+I haven't tried it on earlier versions.
+I would not because tinkering with anything on any PC can result in strange errors and glitches if not thoroughly tested on each Windows version.
+So don't come to me crying if you have problems with Windows Vista after installing it.
+I'm also unsure if this will work with Windows 11, so proceed cautiously!

-**You MUST have an internet connection in order for the program to work.**
+**You MUST have an internet connection for the program to work!!**

 To contact me directly, send me a message on my discord: Batlez#3740